Common Name: pear hawthorn Circumference: 30

-National Champion: yes Last Measured by: Rod Simmons and Greg Zell
+National Champion: yes Last Measured by: Vic Parkes, Bella Hardaway, and Eric Wiseman

 Comments:

 2015 comments: Declared national champion in 2015.
 The tree is growing in a high-quality forested natural area and is completely healthy.
 The measurers surmise that this old specimen has been happily thriving at this site for many decades.
 Pre-1950s when most of Arlington County and the western half of the City of Alexandria were heavily forested, pastured, and rural, there were probably more of these around, with extant ones like this all probably surviving relics from that time.
 Pear hawthorn is a state-tracked S1 (critically imperiled) species.
 Hawthorn expert Ron Lance checked the identification.
-This information is also provided to State Botanist John Townsend with Virginia DCR, Division of Natural Heritage, as well as the Virginia Botanical Associates to add to the Digital Atlas of the Virginia Flora.
+This information was also provided to State Botanist John Townsend with Virginia DCR, Division of Natural Heritage, as well as the Virginia Botanical Associates to add to the Digital Atlas of the Virginia Flora.
+The measurements taken by Rod Simmons and Greg Zell in 2015 were 26", 17', and 28' for a score of 50 points.

 Location of Tree